Chart Color Schemes

 An assessment of population growth drivers in Old Reynella reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Old Reynella's population is estimated at around 3,686 as of Nov 2025.
-This reflects an increase of 228 people (6.6%) since the 2021 Census, which reported a population of 3,458 people.
-The change is inferred from the resident population of 3,673, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 79 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,667 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Old Reynella's 6.6% growth since the 2021 census exceeded the SA3 area (6.2%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 51.0% of overall population gains during recent periods.
+As of Feb 2026, the population of Old Reynella is estimated at around 3,687 people.
+This reflects an increase of 229 people since the 2021 Census, which reported a population of 3,458 people.
+The change is inferred from AreaSearch's estimation of the resident population at 3,673 following examination of the latest ERP data release by the ABS in June 2024, and an additional 80 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,668 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Old Reynella's growth rate of 6.6% since the 2021 census exceeded the SA3 area's growth rate of 6.4%.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 51.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, a population increase just below the median of Australian statistical areas is expected, with the Old Reynella (SA2) expected to increase by 359 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, Old Reynella is expected to increase by just below the median for Australian statistical areas, with an estimated increase of 344 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 7.5% over the 17 years.

 Frequently Asked Questions - Population